 (in photo: clients with 3 Geometry Totems by Linza)

-Several weeks ago, I happened to be alone in the gallery on a Monday.
+On a Monday in May, I happened to be alone in the gallery.
 This isn’t usually the case, but my gallery director, Elaine, was out of town, and with the with the work schedule that week, it turned out that I was flying solo.
 This didn’t present a big problem because we were coming to the end of our spring busy-season, and traffic had already begun to slow down.